B. T. Gunn: What Culture Pro Wrestling/Defiant Wrestling (2017–2019)

 In Defiant Wrestling, Gunn was part of a stable called The Prestige, alongside Joe Coffey, Joe Hendry, El Ligero & Travis Banks.
 Gunn joined at an event called Exit Wounds.
 At WCPW Loaded #20, Gunn made his WCPW debut as he defeated Travis Banks.
 On WCPW Pro Wrestling World Cup - English Qualifying Round, The Prestige defeated Bullet Club (Adam Cole, The Young Bucks) and Gabriel Kidd.
 At WCPW Pro Wrestling World Cup - Scottish Qualifying Round, Gunn defeated Lewis Girvan in the first round match of the Pro Wrestling World Cup Scottish Qualifying, Gunn was defeated in the final match of the first round match of the Pro Wrestling World Cup Scottish Qualifying by Drew Galloway.
-On 29 April, at No Regrets, Gunn entered at #18 in a thirty-man rumble for the WCPW Championship, however he was eliminated by Rampage.

 At the last episode of WCPW Loaded the show was re-branded as Defiant Wrestling before the show started.
 Gunn and Joe Coffey would betray The Prestige by walking out on the team, leaving former stable mates Joe Hendry and El Ligero to be beaten up by Marty Scurll and The Young Bucks.
 At the first iPPV, #WeAreDefiant, they gained the #1 contendership for the Defiant Wrestling Tag Team Championship.
 At the 22 December episode of Defiant, they unsuccessful challenged for the titles, losing to defending champions Jimmy Havoc and the Primate.
-After the match, both teams were attacked by Chris Ridgeway and Mark Haskins.
-On the 29 December episode of Defiant, Gunn alongside Joe Coffey, Jimmy Havoc and Primate, made a stand to defend their respective company from the other rival company IPW:UK.
-After Jimmy Havoc called them out, the four were attacked by Aries, Haskins and Ridgeway along with other wrestlers from the IPW:UK roster.